steinwurf/steinwurf-docs/source/score/score-cpp/stream_sender_receiver.rst

 loop that drives the sender and all network operations), because we will use the main thread to get input from the user.
 We read lines from standard input in a whileloop, and each line is written to the sender as a separate atomic message.
-After ``write_data`` we also call ``flush`` to ensure the transmission of the current message to the receivers.
-Without this call, the sender would buffer data to send coded packets of optimal size, but for these small chat-style messages we prefer low delay over optimal link utilization.
-The ``flush`` function should only be called when a break or pause in the data stream will occur.
-It is not needed when messages are generated continuously like from a live video stream.
-In such a scenario it should only be used after the very last message in the video stream.
+If the message is the end-of-transmission message ('Q'), we call ``flush`` after ``write_data`` to ensure the internal buffers are cleared and everything is queued for transmission.
+After this we set a callback to be executed when the sender transmission queue is empty (everything is sent).
+Here we just stop the IO service.

+The ``flush`` function should only be called when it should be certain that no data is buffered within the sender.
+For example before shutting down the sender.
+It may also be used before a break or pause in the data stream will occur.
+However for such cases the sender has a built-in auto flush mechanism that will trigger a flush after an idle period, ensuring that no data will be buffered in the sender for long periods of time.

-We exit the while loop if the user types Q or q,  then we call ``flush`` again to ensure everything is transmitted.
+We exit the while loop if the user types Q or q.
 The receivers will stop after receiving the end-of-transmission message ("Q" or "q").
 After this, we join ``io_thread`` to wait for the io_service to stop.
-The io_service is stopped in the callback given to ``flush``.
+The io_service is stopped in the callback given to ``set_on_send_queue_threshold_callback``.
 This means that the thread stops when all data has been pushed to the network.

 The code for the corresponding receiver application is shown below.